 High BP in Pregnancy: Is It Normal?

 High BP in Pregnancy is a condition where your blood pressure is too high.
 This happens when the pressure inside the arteries is higher than normal.
 It is also called Hypertension.
-When you have hypertension, you are at a higher risk of heart attack, stroke, kidney disease, and eye problems.
+Hypertension puts you at a higher risk of heart attack, stroke, kidney disease, and eye problems.
+A new study has revealed that pregnant women are more likely to have high blood pressure than non-pregnant.
+The findings suggest that the condition can be controlled by using simple lifestyle changes.

 High BP in Pregnancy: Is It Normal?